 Challenge number Detail of challenge 1 Social, emotional and mental health - Observations, assessment and discussions with pupils indicate in general, social, emotional health issues are among our disadvantaged pupils alongside their peers.
-Further, the education and well-being of some of our disadvantaged pupils has been impacted by partial school closures to a greater extent than other pupils.
-These findings are supported by national studies.
 2 SEND - Internal assessments indicate that the basic skills are impacted upon for some pupils from a disadvantaged background and that some are working below their peers.
-3 Early Attachment Issues - Provide a wide range of opportunities to develop communication and social skills and to enhance learning experiences to engage children in their learning.
+3 Early Attachment Issues - Observation and assessments indicate some pupils require support with expressing or controlling emotions and forming positive relationships.